bcoles/kasld/tests/container/README.md

   kernel, for runtime behaviour a replay cannot exercise.
 Unprivileged; each LIVE check note-skips cleanly when its facility is unavailable.

-A skip is silent, so the summary states how much of the harness ran (`12 of 14 checks ran`) and the run fails below `SCOPE_FLOOR` — a scope too small to mean anything is a broken harness, not a clean run.
-The default is the measured facilities-stripped figure: without `systemd-run`, `unshare` and `taskset` the run goes twelve checks to ten and still passes, which is correct, while the count makes the narrowing visible. `KASLD_CONTAINER_SCOPE_FLOOR` overrides it for a runner whose surviving set has been observed.
+A skip is silent, so the summary states how much of the harness ran (`11 of 13 checks ran`) and the run fails below `SCOPE_FLOOR` — a scope too small to mean anything is a broken harness, not a clean run.
+The default is the measured facilities-stripped figure: without `systemd-run`, `unshare` and `taskset` the run goes eleven checks to nine and still passes, which is correct, while the count makes the narrowing visible. `KASLD_CONTAINER_SCOPE_FLOOR` overrides it for a runner whose surviving set has been observed.